 Learning and remembering (every day)

-We are constantly learning.
-It might be reading an academic paper, improving professional skills, or practicing a life skill such as how to invest money or raise a baby.
-Movement, such as practicing a dance, is also information that needs to be stored encoded in the brain.
+We are constantly learning and all the information that we encounter can potentially be memorized.
+It might be reading an academic paper, improving professional skills, or practicing a life skill.
+Movement, such as practicing dance or other motor actions, are also information that needs to be stored in the brain and recalled later.

-Forgetting information is very common in today’s society where the amount of information increases gradually.
-Luckily, there is plenty of things you can do to protect your memory and prevent forgetting.
-Interestingly, one of the most efficient ways to do this is the one that many of us struggle with the most: sleeping.
+Forgetting information is very common in today’s society and memory diseases such as Alzheimer’s disease are common.
+It’s also common to neglect sleep.
+Luckily, there is plenty of things one can do to protect memory.
+Interestingly, one of the most efficient ways to do this is the one that many of us neglect in order to learn more – that is sleeping.

 It is very common to try to cram a huge amount of information to the brain in one day or night.
-This actually leads to a psychological illusion; you feel like you have learned a lot, however, crammed information is fragile and easy to forget.
+This only leads to a psychological illusion of learning since crammed information is fragile and easy to forget.
 Simply put, the memory for crammed knowledge is not sustainable.
 Also, cramming is more tiring than studying in small bits and sleeping in between.
-Thus, it is both counterproductive and time-consuming.
-Simply put, it is not an efficient way to learn.

 There are two processes in learning information and storing it into long-term memory: 1. acquisition and 2.consolidation.

-In acquisition, you literally acquire the information.
-In other words, you hear it or read it for the first time, and you process it in your working memory.
+In acquisition, information is learned for the first time and processed in the working memory.
 This is a form of “online processing” of information , which means that it happens here-and-now.
-Working memory processes happen at the front parts of the brain (prefrontal cortex or PFC), just behind and above your forehead.
-Maybe you have noticed that when you are learning something intensively, you rub your temples and your forehead, just above the eyes.
-This is exactly pointing to the part of the brain where working memory processes take place.
+Working memory processes happen at the front parts of the brain (prefrontal cortex or PFC which is located just behind and above the forehead).

 Information consolidates during rest and sleep.
-During consolidation, new information gets integrated with the information that you already know.
-This happens in so-called “offline hours”, i.e. when you are concentrating on other activities.
+During consolidation, new information gets integrated with old knowledge.
+This happens in so-called “offline hours”, i.e. when the person is concentrating on other activities.
 Most of it happens during sleeping.
 This process is linked to the function of two brain areas: hippocampus and neocortex.(S)

-Hippocampus sits deep in the brain below your ears.
+Hippocampus is like a bridge between the “online”-memory processes and “offline”-memory storage.
+It sits deep in the brain below the ears.
 Binding new information to old knowledge during sleep takes place in the hippocampus.
-Hippocampus sends the information to your cortex, the outermost layer of the brain.
-Hippocampus is also activated when you “pick up” the information later from the neocortex back to working memory.
-Thus, it’s like a bridge between your “online”-memory processes and “offline”-memory storage.
+Hippocampus is also activated information is “picked up” later from the neocortex back to working memory.
 (S)(S)

 What science reveals about sleep and memory